-To stay consistent with the typical layout of real estate community websites and to incorporate the four user needs from above, I created nine pages that displayed all of the necessary information.
+To stay consistent with the typical layout of real estate community websites and to incorporate the four user needs from above, I created nine pages that display all of the necessary information.

 01 Home, 02 Amenities, 03 Residents, 04 Floor Plans, 05 Gallery, 06 Location, 07 Contact, 08 Thank You, 09 Error

 Key Takeaways | Next Steps